-We've prepared well, we've got the right tackle and lures, we're fishing in the right spots and using the proper tactics and techniques.
-We've done everything to allow us to be winners at the "numbers game" of fishing.
-What do we do when the ferocious monsters actually show up to fight?
+OK, You've prepared well, you've got the right tackle and lures, you're fishing in the right spots and using the proper tactics and techniques.
+You've done everything to be a winner at the "numbers game" of fishing.
+What do you do when the ferocious monsters actually show up to fight?

 The Strike - It isn't possible to say enough about the peacock bass' powerful strikes.
-Surface strikes can sound like a pig doing a belly-whopper into the water, while subsurface strikes can can feel as though they are trying to rip your arm off.
+Surface strikes can sound like a pig doing a belly-whopper into the water, while subsurface strikes can feel as though they are trying to rip your arm off.
 Most of the time they result in a hookup.
-What do you do when they just plain miss or blast the lure six feet into the air and when they get shy and strike short or just swirl at a lure?
-Give them another chance.
-When they miss, don't panic, keep the lure moving properly all the way to the boat.
+But, what do you do when they just plain miss or blast the lure six feet into the air?
+What do you when they get shy and strike short or just swirl at a lure?
+You give them another chance!
+When they miss, don't panic.
+Keep the lure moving properly all the way to the boat.
 Cast it back and try again.
 Often switching to a subsurface lure will generate a solid strike immediately after a fish misses a topwater.
 When a peacock blasts a lure up into the air, be ready, they will often grab it and take off running when it hits the water.
 When peacocks don't make commited strikes, work harder to entice them.
 Speed up the lure, move it more erratically.
 Convince the scaled bully on the other end that his quarry is frightened or wounded and he will likely strike again, harder.
 Anglers will increase their percentage of hookups by keeping their heads during the strike.

 The First Run - The key to surviving the first run is to have a properly set drag.
 A ten pound peacock will easily break 30 pound test if the drag is set too tight.
-Anglers should be readily able to strip line off their reels by hand, with less than 1/3 the force necessary to break the line.
+Anglers should be able to strip line off their reels by hand, with less than 1/3 the force necessary to break the line.
 If the fish is near cover, put your rod tip in the water and try to sweep the fish toward open water by using your body, your arms, your wrists and the arc of the rod to give the fish a direction toward which it can move more easily.
 (It doesn't always work and peacocks often reach cover in spite of the anglers best efforts.)
 Once you have a solid hook-up and a fish in open water, let him run.
 Keep the line tight and use the rod to tire the fish.
-They often jump and rattle their gills in an effort to throw the hook.
-Point your rod at the fish while it's in the air and hope that your hookset holds.
-A well set drag will get you through the pounding, head shaking histrionics that peacocks perform with their full power at their command.
+Keep the rod tip down — this helps to avoid gill-rattling jumps that can throw the hook, particulary when a heavy lure provides leverage.
+A well set drag and a calm response will get you through the pounding, head shaking histrionics that peacocks perform with their full power at their command.